UW Health Athletic Training Residency

 You can also apply via the National Athletic Trainers' Association website.

-Select, qualified candidates will be contacted for a phone interview.
+Once applications are received, candidates will be contacted for a phone interview.
 Qualified candidates will then be selected for mandatory, on-site interviews in mid-April 2015 in Madison, Wis.
 Candidates will be responsible for all travel costs to and from Madison, Wis.
 All other accommodations will be provided by the UW Health Athletic Training Residency Program.

 Stipend and Benefits